padmassun/btap_gather_results/README.md

 Your command line should be something like `root@xxxxxxxxxxxx:/opt/openstudio/server#`

-Clone this repository into the `/opt/openstudio/server` directory that you should currently be in to have access to the `gather_results.rb` script and the required `Gemfile`
+Clone this repository, that you are now reading, into the `/opt/openstudio/server` directory to have access to the `gather_results.rb` script and the required `Gemfile`.

 `git clone https://github.com/canmet-energy/btap_gather_results.git`

-You will be prompted to enter your Github username and password as this is a private repository in canmet-energy.
-If you do not have permission to access this repository contact your supervisor to give you the required permission.
+*Note: You will be prompted to enter your Github username and password as this is a private repository in canmet-energy.
+If you do not have permission to access this repository contact your supervisor to give you the required permission.*

 Once the `btap_gather_results` repository finishes cloning enter it and run `bundle install`

-`cd btap_gather_results && bundle install`
+i.e. `cd btap_gather_results && bundle install`

 *optional step to install nano to read and make changes to files if modifying files: `sudo apt-get update && sudo apt-get install nano`*

-Inside of `btap_gather_results' enter the following command to execute the script and to begin downloading the results
+Inside of `btap_gather_results` enter the following command to execute the script and to begin downloading the results

 `bundle exec ruby gather_results.rb -a <analysisID>`